 Who will operate ARTARx?

-Where will ARTARx be located?
+Where is the ARTARx pharmacy located?

 - This location was chosen as approximately 40% of ARTA prescription claims are from the Greater Edmonton Area.

 - In complement to in-person visits, ARTARx can use phone and secure virtual platforms to conduct patient care, where appropriate under Alberta’s current Standards of Practice.

 What are the advantages of ARTARx to members?

 - The pharmacy provides more targeted clinical support to ARTA members, as well as members of the general public.
 ARTARx pharmacists are able to discuss medication options with members, as well as monitor and assist with their health care goals.